xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

         ex: code = xarm.set_servo_angle(servo_id=1, angle=45, is_radian=False)
     2. None(8) means all joints, default is None, the parameter angle should be a list of values whose length is the number of joints
         ex: code = xarm.set_servo_angle(angle=[30, -45, 0, 0, 0, 0, 80], is_radian=False)
-:param angle: angle or angle list, (unit: radian if is_radian is True else °)
+:param angle: angle or angle list, (unit: rad if is_radian is True else °)
     1. If servo_id is 1-7, angle should be a numeric value
         ex: code = xarm.set_servo_angle(servo_id=1, angle=45, is_radian=False)
     2. If servo_id is None or 8, angle should be a list of values whose length is the number of joints